Hexta/k8s-tools/README.md

 # k8s-tools

-A toolset for inspecting Kubernetes clusters.
+A toolset for querying and inspecting Kubernetes clusters via a built-in SQL interface.

 k8s-tools provide a SQL interface for querying information about various Kubernetes resources, including:
 * Containers